 NOTE: The narrative should focus on characteristics of the local area population such as age distribution, educational attainment levels, individuals with barriers to employment, and employment status.
 This section should focus on trends in each of these areas and explain why some of these groups are harder or easier to serve.
 The response should explain how the local area identifies skills gaps between the existing labor force and the needs of area employers and the qualifications of the existing workforce.
 The narrative may also be supported by identifying the certifications, degrees or fields of study most in-demand in the local area, identifying the employability skills most desired by employers in the area, identifying special populations that exist in the area and any policy/service implications to meet the needs of these individuals, etc.

-3. Workforce Development, Education and Training Analysis: Include an analysis of:
+- 3. Workforce Development, Education and Training Analysis: Include an analysis of: - a.

-a.
 The strengths and weaknesses of workforce development activities.

+South Central Iowa Workforce Area's analysis of our strengths and weaknesses of workforce development activities.

 Strengths: